br0nco640k/Bard-Diva/README.md

 - Switch back to FFXIV, and rock out

 Playing will start after a 3 second delay.
 This can be updated in play.py, under the sleep(3) function.

+The intended purpose of this new fork is to port the GUI away from pysimplegui, and to add some additional features.